-We carry out research in aeroengine and submarine noise; waves and instabilities in boundary layers on aircraft wings; fingering instabilities in thin film flows; "freak" or "rogue" waves and tsunamis; and applications of fluid dynamics to geophysics, especially the atmosphere and oceans, and in volcanic lava flows.
+Research in aeroengine and submarine noise; waves and instabilities in boundary layers on aircraft wings; fingering instabilities in thin film flows; waves and tsunamis; fluid turbulence and applications of fluid dynamics to geophysics, especially the atmosphere and oceans, and in volcanic lava flows.

-We carry out research in elastic waves and vibrations in waveguides; stability and pattern formation problems associated with smart materials and structures; structural vibrations induced by fluid flow; the mathematics of thin shells, plates, and rods; ground vibrations produced by high-speed trains; mechanics of multi-layered media; localized dynamic phenomena.
+Research in elastic waves and vibrations; stability and pattern formation problems associated with smart materials and structures; structural vibrations induced by fluid flow; thin shells, plates, and rods; ground vibrations produced by high-speed trains; mechanics of multi-layered media; localized dynamic phenomena.

 Theme lead: Professor Y. Fu

-Theme members: Professor C. J. Chapman, Professor J. D. Kaplunov, Dr D. Prikazchikov, and Professor G. A. Rogerson, together with the postdoctoral researcher Dr V. Danishevsky
+Theme members: Professor C. J. Chapman, Professor J. D. Kaplunov, Dr D. Prikazchikov, Dr L Prikazchikov, Dr M Nieves.

 The main focus is on dynamic homogenization for periodic and functionally graded structures, vibration of carbon nano tubes, nano indentation, and boundary layers within non-local continuum models.